Council of Clermont: Fulcher

-Urban goes on to promise immediate absolution to all who die either on the way or in battle against the infidels.
+Urban goes on to promise immediate absolution to all who die either on the way or in battle against Muslims.
 He then connects his call to arms with his previous call for peace in Gaul: "Let those who have been accustomed unjustly to wage private warfare against the faithful now go against the infidels and end with victory this war which should have been begun long ago.
 Let those who for a long time, have been robbers, now become knights.
 Let those who have been fighting against their brothers and relatives now fight in a proper way against the barbarians.
 Let those who have been serving as mercenaries for small pay now obtain the eternal reward.
 Let those who have been wearing themselves out in both body and soul now work for a double honor."
+The speech ends with Urban asking that all who plan to go rent their lands and raise money for their expenses as soon as possible, and that they leave when winter ends and spring begins.

 Robert

 Some historians prefer the version of the speech reported by Robert the Monk in his Historia Iherosolimitana, written in 1107.

 Robert gives a more vivid account, consisting both of a more elaborate sermon and the "dramatic response" of the audience, bursting into spontaneous cries of Deus vult.

 In Robert's version, Urban calls the "race of the Franks" to Christian orthodoxy, reform and submission to the Church and to come to the aid of the Greek Christians in the east.
 As in Fulcher's account, Urban promises remission of sins for those who went to the east.

 Robert's account of Urban's speech has the rhetoric of a dramatic "battle speech".
 Urban here emphasizes reconquering the Holy Land more than aiding the Greeks, an aspect lacking in Fulcher's version and considered by many historians an insertion informed by the success of the First Crusade.
 Both Robert's and Fulcher's accounts of the speech include a description of the terrible plight of the Christians in the East under the recent conquests of the Turks and the promise of remission of sins for those who go to their aid.
 Robert's version, however, includes a more vivid description of the atrocities committed by the conquerors, describing the desecration of churches, the forced circumcision, beheading and torture by disemboweling of Christian men and alluding to grievous rape of Christian women.
 Perhaps with the wisdom of hindsight, Robert makes Urban advise that none but knights should go, not the old and feeble, nor priests without the permission of their bishops, "for such are more of a hindrance than aid, more of a burden than advantage... nor ought women to set out at all, without their husbands or brothers or legal guardians."